ccu-pllab/CCU_PLLAB_TestCaseGenerator/README.md

 <ol start = "1">
   <li>
-  We provide a simple example that contains a completed specification file, From the eclipse navigation: File -> New -> Example… , and you will find the example guide that contains specifications for the BoundedQueue class.
+  We provide a simple example that contains a completed specification file, From the eclipse navigation: File -> New -> Example… , and you will find the example guide that contains specifications of the GradeConverter class.
   </li>
 </ol>